How to Transform Your House Into a Home

 A well organized, built-in bookshelf is the perfect place for your stacks of books and magazines.
 Shelves keep clutter at bay and allow you to focus less on cleaning and more on displaying items you love.
 Storage pieces can also be aesthetically pleasing.
 The latest open shelving kitchen trend creates the perfect showcase for miscellaneous kitchen items and dishes while providing a functional place to store and display belongings.
 Give everything a place of its own and it will go a long way in creating a home that feels clutter-free, open, and beautiful.

 7) Make It Your Own with Custom Hardware and Personal Touches

 You can also personalize your space with antique or vintage decorative items, which add an intimate feel to any room.
-Whether it is a family heirloom or retro chair you picked up at a flea market and upcycled, retro items instantly add a unique flavor to your space.
+Whether it is a family heirloom or retro chair you picked up at a flea market, retro items instantly add a unique flavor to your space.
 Moving into your new home with children means you’ll prioritize the practical over the peculiar, but a quirky touch to both your child’s space and your own will make you feel more at home.
 Add a chalkboard wall in your child’s room and let them fill the space with their own creations.

 These 7 ideas are just a handful of ways to make your new house feel like home.
 As you transition into this new stage of your life, embrace the opportunity to work with a fresh, blank slate.
 Look at this new house as an opportunity to create memories and an environment you’ll love.
 Renovate, remodel, or keep your new home the same.
 Your home should becomes a place you want to spend time in that showcases all you love!

 Learn more about Mark Spain Real Estate here.